Does Omission contain any GMOs?

 How is Omission beer tested for gluten?

-Since the launch of our Omission Pale Ale and Lager, we have been committed to using the best available science to measure and monitor the gluten content of our products.
+Since the launch of Omission, we have been committed to using the best available science to measure and monitor the gluten content of our products.
 This means frequent and comprehensive testing during our production and packaging operations so that we can thoroughly monitor and control our processes.
 Our testing protocol provides duplicative data points for every batch tested by corroborating our in house lab results against an independent laboratory.
 The testing method we use is the best available analytical method to quantify gluten in

 fermented products.
 This method is the R5 Competitive ELISA and was internationally validated in 2013 by AACCI and the American Society of Brewing Chemists for testing fermented foods and beverages to determine whether they conform to the Codex* threshold of less than 20mg gluten/kg in total gluten for gluten free products.
 While it is not a routine protocol, Omission beers have also been tested using the A1 Competitive ELISA, the G12 Competitive, and a G12 LFD.
 None of these three tests were able to quantify gluten in the beers.

 How is the gluten removed from Omission beer?

 Omission beers are brewed just like other great craft beers, with malted barley, hops, water, and yeast.
 Once the beers are ready for the fermentation tanks, we add a brewing enzyme called Brewers Clarex™ which breaks apart and detoxifies the gluten protein chains.
 The beers are then packaged in a closed environment to eliminate any cross contamination risk.

 Is Omission beer brewed with sorghum, buckwheat, rice, tapioca, or quinoa?